 Prior to the administration of any medication to any student under the age of eighteen 18), written parental consent is required.
 The consent form shall include authorization to administer the medication and relieve the Board and its employees of civil liability for damages or injuries resulting from the administration of medication to students in accordance with this policy.
 Unless authorized to self-administer, students are not allowed to carry any medications including over-the-counter medications or any perceived health remedy not regulated by the US Food and Drug Administration while at school.
 The parent or legal guardian shall bring the student's medication to the school nurse.
 The student may bring the medication if accompanied by a written authorization from the parent or legal guardian.
 When medications are brought to the school nurse, the nurse shall document, in the presence of the parent, the quantity and type of the medication(s).
 If the medications are brought by a student, the school nurse shall ask another school employee to verify, in the presence of the student the quantity of the medication(s).
 Each person present shall sign a form verifying the quantity and type of the medication(s).

-Medications, including those for self-medication, must be in the original container and be properly labeled with the student's name, the ordering health care provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
+Medications, including those for self-administration, must be in the original container and be properly labeled with the student's name, the ordering health care provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.
+Schedule II medications that are permitted by this policy to be brought to school shall be stored in a double locked cabinet.